 We are an ADHD family.
-My two daughters have it, I have it, and my husband has it.
-How my husband and I found each other I am not quite sure, but perhaps we got together because other people found us annoying. 🙂 We’re not also parenting girls with ADHD, and we’ve found a few ADHD myths about girls along the way.
+My three daughters have it, I have it, and my husband has it.
+How my husband and I found each other I am not quite sure, but perhaps we got together because other people found us annoying. 🙂 In parenting girls with ADHD, we’ve found a lot of ADHD myths about girls along the way.

 Over the years, I’ve heard a lot of ADHD myths that spout off outdated, untrue, and hurtful statements about girls with ADHD.
-In response, I’ve listed some of the most common ADHD myths about girls.
+In response, I’m debunking some of the most common ADHD myths about girls.

 7 Common ADHD Myths About Girls

 Have you heard these common ADHD myths about girls?
 It is time to refute these outdated statements once and for all.

 Only Boys Have ADHD

 I can debunk this ADHD myth first hand.
 My daughters have ADHD, and so do I. Recent studies, in fact, have found that girls are just as likely to have ADHD as boys.